Harshvardhan2164/GoQuant-Assignment/README.md

 slippage(Q)=slope⋅Q+intercept​

-​

 Where:

-𝜎 σ: Market volatility (passed as parameter)
+𝜎: Market volatility (passed as parameter)

-𝑄 Q: Order quantity
+𝑄: Order quantity

-𝑇 T: Time horizon over which execution occurs
+𝑇: Time horizon over which execution occurs

 This simplified form of the Almgren-Chriss model estimates the temporary market impact of executing a trade.
 It reflects that larger and quicker trades result in higher impact.